scalalandio/chimney/docs/source/patchers/options-handling.rst

   //  User(10, "updated@@example.com", 1234567890L)

-Field ``phone`` remained the same as in the original ``user``, while the optional e-mail string got updated from patch object.
+Field ``phone`` remained the same as in the original ``user``, while the optional e-mail string got updated from a patch object.

 ``Option[T]`` on both sides
 ---------------------------